FIT (Faecal Immunochemical Test) Stool Test

 Simple and non-invasive colorectal cancer screening

-- Fast results: Within a few business days
+- Fast results: Fit results are usually available within a few business days after the sample reaches the lab.

-Early detection saves lives : In Germany, a new case of colorectal cancer is diagnosed every 8 minutes – often only at an advanced stage.
+Early detection saves lives : In Europe, a new case of colon cancer is diagnosed every 2 minutes – often only at an advanced stage.
 Regular stool tests offer an effective way to detect early warning signs.

 -

-The IFOB test is a good start and certainly better than doing nothing.
-However, analyzing for hidden blood in stool does not detect all tumors in time .
-ColoAlert is a new stool test that examines stool samples for the presence of tumor DNA – thus identifying affected individuals at earlier stages.⁴⸴⁵ ColoAlert is reimbursable for those with private health insurance.
+The FIT is a good start and certainly better than doing nothing.
+However, testing for hidden blood does not identify every tumor in time, and some cancer cases can be missed in the early stage.
+ColoAlert is a newer stool test that analyzes stool samples for tumor DNA and may identify affected individuals earlier.⁴⁻⁵

 Let customers speak for us